prometheus-net/prometheus-net/README.md

 * Target .NET Standard 2.0 and runtimes that support it - .NET Core 2.0 and .NET Framework 4.6.1.
 * Some classes renamed.
 For example, MetricsServer used to be Kestrel-based on .NET Core and HttpListener based on .NET Framework but now it is HttpListener based everywhere, with KestrelHttpServer being the Kestrel-specific server.
+* Removed dependency on Reactive Extensions.
+Builtin async/await/Task mechanics are now used.

 If you are migrating from version 1.x, you may need to make minor changes to your code to adjust for these changes.